 - Provide evidence from a health or community expert as to how the person’s HIV status impacts on their housing and locational needs, including carer and support services needed, and

 - Provide evidence as to how the Private Rental Subsidy Special or social housing allocation would help resolve that need.

 Private Rental Subsidy - Special clients moving from private rental accommodation to social housing

 A client who has been approved for Private Rental Subsidy - Special and is seeking an allocation of social housing may apply for priority assistance.
-When approved, they become eligible for priority assistance from the date that FACS first approved their Private Rental Subsidy - Special.
+When approved, they become eligible for priority assistance from the date that their Private Rental Subsidy - Special was first approved

 Private Rental Subsidy - Disability